 Kate McMorris joined in 2000, becoming a director in 2003.
 An Advanced Practitioner in Opthalmology, she shares Seadown's successful Opthalmology Referral service with Anna Jennings, also an Advanced Practitioner in Ophthalmology who joined the directors in 2016.
 Gillies Moffat joined in 2002 to concentrate on Equine and Farm Animal work and became a director in 2005.

-As Seadown celebrates almost a century of serving the animals and people of the New Forest in 2018, the recent appointment of a sixth director ensures Seadown will not sit on its laurels.
-Laura Trigg who has been at Seadown for nine years and is fully integrated in the equine community, will act as a clinical lead for the equine team, ensuring that Seadown will continue to provide clients with the very best care for their horses.
+Laura Trigg who has been at Seadown for eleven years and is fully integrated in the equine community, acts as a clinical lead for the equine team, ensuring that Seadown will continue to provide clients with the very best care for their horses.

-All 6 directors are passionate about protecting Seadown's unique reputation and are committed to ensuring that it will provide the very best treatment, care and service, for many more years to come.
+All three Clinical Directors, (Gillies, Anna and Laura), are passionate about protecting Seadown's unique reputation and are committed to ensuring that it will provide the very best treatment, care and service, for many more years to come.